 Transfer Students: If you have already filed a FAFSA for the aid year, sign back into your completed FAFSA and select: “Make FAFSA Corrections.”
 Add the Lourdes University school code: 003069.
-Then sign with your PIN.
+Then sign with your FSA ID.
 It will take 7 to 10 business days for Lourdes to receive your FAFSA.

 Deadline: Lourdes will accept your FAFSA throughout the school year.
 Filing early will help you to complete your requirements in a timely manner.
 Also, it is important to have a FAFSA on file so you know if you will be responsible for any payments not covered by your financial aid.

 ** You must file your FAFSA by October 1 of the aid year for Ohio College Opportunity Grant eligibility.